-Tracking the booking habits of business travellers is an obvious way for you to better direct your efforts to engaging with them.
+Tracking the booking habits of business travelers is an obvious way for you to better direct your efforts to engaging with them.
 Trends show that mobile booking is growing in a big way so it makes sense for you to simplify and also speed up mobile booking on your website.
-Business travellers like to be organised and have hassle-free accommodation arrangements and many of them also book quite close to their trip, meaning they’ll be on the lookout for easy last minute deals.
+Business travelers like to be organised and have hassle-free accommodation arrangements and many of them also book quite close to their trip, meaning they’ll be on the lookout for easy last minute deals.

-Understanding how business travellers make their booking decision is extremely useful for your hotel.
+Understanding how business travelers make their booking decision is extremely useful for your hotel.
 Their preferences allow you to place a measuring stick to your property and see which boxes are ticked and which need work.
 Perhaps surprisingly, proximity of their hotel to their meeting far outweighs their desire to travel to and from the airport easily.
-The need for convenience is filtered throughout almost every statistic when it comes to business travellers and it’s on this issue hotels need to work overtime.
+The need for convenience is filtered throughout almost every statistic when it comes to business travelers and it’s on this issue hotels need to work overtime.

 Tips to increase your group hotel bookings

-Even if you’re not a huge hotel, don’t restrict your focus to individual travellers.
+Even if you’re not a huge hotel, don’t restrict your focus to individual travelers.
 It will be much more lucrative for you to open and maintain a relationship with an entire company.
 Keeping a company account on the books will keep your revenue strong, and increase the likelihood of capturing group bookings.